 Card and Tile Games: Layout Group

 In these games there is a layout: an arrangement of cards (or tile) or piles of cards on the table, and rules for adding cards to the layout or moving cards around within it.
 Generally the aim is to get rid of cards, and if you have no other play you may have to pick up a card from the stock.
 Previously I called this the "domino group" because many of the games use dominoes, and because one of the best known card games of this group (Fan Tan) is sometimes known as Card Dominoes.
-It is now called the layout group to avoid confusion between games of this group (which may or may not use dominoes) and games played with dominoes (which may or may not belong to the layout group).
-There is now a separate page about games played with dominoes, and a collection of pages by Joe Celko about games with Western Dominoes and Chinese Dominoes.
+It is now called the layout group to avoid confusion between games of this group (which may or may not use dominoes) and games played with dominoes (by no means all of which belong to the layout group).

 Layout games played with dominoes

 In these games tiles are added to a layout according to various connecting rules.
 The most usual principle is that touching ends must match, and the objective is often to be the first to run out of tiles, but there are other possible connection rules and objectives, and various layout shapes may be created.
 See the page on Domino Connecting Games for further details.

 Layout games played with cards